What Is Intelligence? Understanding the Human Mind

-Intelligence is one of the most fascinating and debated topics in psychology and neuroscience.
-While we often use the word casually, its scientific meaning is complex and multifaceted.
+Intelligence is one of the most fascinating and widely debated topics in psychology and neuroscience.
+Although we use the word casually, its scientific meaning is complex and multilayered.

 Defining Intelligence